DennisD2/bkunix/readme.md

 end:
 ```

-On the disk, there is a file ```rxboot2``` file already compiled, content is NOT identical
+In the fsutil directory, there is an object file ```rxboot2``` file already compiled,
-but very close:
+content is NOT identical but very close:
 Blocks are at 07200, 010000, 010600, 05000, 05600.

 ```asm
 dennis@dennis-pc:~/src/lsxunix/fsutil> pdp11-disasm rxboot2
          File: rxboot2